kurianbenoy/kurianbenoy-website/_posts/2020-06-01-Books_read.md

 6. Six days of War
 7. No Exuse guide to blogging
 8. Keralism by Santhosh George
+9. ബാൾടിക് ഡയറി

 Books currently reading:
-- Python tricks
+- Python tricks(currently on 6th chapter of Beautiful Iterators)
-- Approaching almost an machine learning problem(Abhishek thakur)
+- Approaching almost an machine learning problem(on evaluation metric)
 - Cracking the Coding Interviews